 I can’t stress enough the importance of good cleansing every night, especially if you have problem-prone skin.
 Not just a quick once-over but a proper cleanse that leaves skin perfectly clean, but not stripped and dried out — or leave a residue behind.
 It’s all about gentle but very thorough cleansing.

 One of the most important, if not the most important, step in a Japanese skincare routine is known as “double cleansing”.
 (Do read my post on Japanese skincare routine if you haven’t done so.)
 Not washing your face twice with the same product — as the name suggests — but rather, removing makeup and cleansing skin (to wash away sebum, bacteria, and residue) in two separate steps.
-Rubbing, massaging, and wiping with cotton wool pads or wash cloth are all a big no-no. You want to let the products do all the work.
+Rubbing, massaging, and wiping with cotton wool pads or wash cloths are all a big no-no. You want to let the products do all the work.
 (Facial massage is done only on clean skin.)

 Lifting makeup from skin so that impurities can be easily wash away is the motto for step 1 in Double Cleansing.
 In Japan, removing makeup is called “cleansing” — and cleansing skin is referred as “washing”.
-Products like cleansing oils are makeup removers and they’re not meant to be used alone.
+Products like cleansing oils are a makeup removers and they’re not meant to be used alone.
 It’s generally recommended to start with the sides of the face as it is the largest surface area with makeup on, and continue on to the T-zone, then finish with rest of the face.
 If your eye area is sensitive, it’s best to use a separate eye makeup remover as some can cause irritation.

 On the other hand, step 2 (or “washing”), should start with (and focus on) the oiliness part of the face (T-zone) and end with the driest, which is generally the cheek area.
 The reason is that the main point of the second step is to wash off excess sebum and dirt from the skin, while ensuring residue of loosened makeup from previous step is removed.
 If you do it reverse, the drier areas can become even more dried out, eventually leading to a whole slew other problems.